 Letters from postal officials written since 1985-and that remain in effect-reiterate postal policy concerning the accountability of postmasters and supervisors in situations involving employee credit shortages where contractual or other reasons preclude collection of the shortage from the employee.
 (See NAPS Home Page at www.naps.org for these and other important letters.)

-10.3 Responding to a Letter of Debt Determination (ELM 452.23)
+10.3 Notice to Employee of Debt (ELM 452.22)